 God has deposited within each of His children, innate abilities.
 As parents, it is our responsibility to provide the resources and opportunities necessary for our children to develop them.

-This story is based on my daughter, who truly is a great cook, and who really did draw butter faces on the dining room table, wearing butter-drenched curls.
+Butter ‘n Curls is a fictional story is based on my daughter, who truly is a great cook, and who really did draw butter faces on the dining room table, as she donned those beautiful butter-drenched curls.

 Published (similar version): May 14, 2017: The Vision Magazine: Pentecostal Publishing House, 36 Research Park Ct., Weldon Spring, MO, 63304: pentecostalpublishing.com